n8sOrganization/etcd_load_balanced/README.md

 Unlike in my previous post, where I used the same cert/key pair for client-to-node and peer-to-peer TLS, we'll use the LB cert/key pair for client-to-node TLS.
 We'll leave the peer-to-peer cert/key pair intact as the etcd nodes will continue to neogtiate TLS directly.

 Your etcd TLS config will look something like the following.
-Be sure to update it on each eetcd node.
+Be sure to update it on each etcd node.
 Restart etcd one node at a time, allowing for it to come online before procedding with the next.

 Be aware that once you've completed this task, your kube-apiservers will not be able to communicate with the etcd cluster until their config has